chijiokedavid23-droid/Websiteshaphar/replit.md

 # Overview

-This is a full-stack web application for Shaphargroup, a sustainable aviation fuel (SAF) company.
-The project is built as a marketing website showcasing the company's capabilities in HEFA Sustainable Aviation Fuel production, UCO refining, and global logistics operations.
-The application features a modern, responsive design with smooth animations and a professional corporate presentation focused on the aviation fuel industry.
+This is a full-stack web application for a school website.
+The project is built as a modern educational institution website showcasing academics, faculty, student life, admissions, and school events.
+The application features a responsive design with smooth animations and professional presentation focused on educational services and community engagement.

 # User Preferences